 - 4. Push the breaker all the way to 'off' and then back on.
 Some EPD breakers trip to a center position and you will not be able to turn the breaker back on until you reset fully to the OFF position and then to the on position.
 (If your breaker was in the OFF position and was not tripped by pushing the 'test' button, do that now and complete steps 1-4). - 5.
 Reset your breaker to the ON position. - iii.
 Next, follow the appropriate control testing for the heat cables. - d.
-Testing Systems Controlled by a DC-AS22 Digital indoor controller - 1.
-Confirm the breaker for Circuit 1 is in the on position. - 2.
-With your breaker in the on position, turn the controller to the 'Max' - 3.
+Testing Systems Controlled by a DC-AS4 Digital controller - 1.
+Confirm the breaker for the Control Circuit is in the on position. - 2.
+With your breaker in the on position, turn the controller to the 'Man' - 3.
 If your breaker holds and does not trip, your system is ready for winter. - a.
 You can now set your controller to the center or 'off' position until you are ready to operate. - 4.
-If your breaker trips, there is some damage to the cable.
+If your breaker trips, there is likely damage to the cable or moisture in the junction box or other location.
 Please contact the installing contractor for service.

-4. Operating Systems Controlled by a DC-AS22 Digital Thermostat Controller.
+4. Operating Systems Controlled by a DC-AS4 Digital Thermostat Controller.